ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

      CL_DEVICE_MAX_MEM_ALLOC_SIZE: 1071586304
      CL_DEVICE_MAX_WORK_GROUP_SIZE: 1024

-Finally the --no-precompute argument requests that the ethminers don't create the DAG of the next epoch ahead of time.
+Finally the ``--no-precompute`` argument requests that the ethminers don't create the DAG of the next epoch ahead of time.
+Although this is not recommended since you'll have a mining interruption every time when there's an epoch transition.

 Benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^